What the Claude Code Source Leak Reveals

 undercover.ts is roughly 90 lines with one notable property: there is no force-off switch.1

-The module conceals internal codenames — “Capybara,” “Tengu” — along with Slack channels, internal repositories, and other Anthropic infrastructure references.
-When the model generates text that contains a codename, the undercover module rewrites it before the user sees it.
+The module conceals internal codenames (“Capybara,” “Tengu”), Slack channels, internal repositories, and other Anthropic infrastructure references.
+When the model generates text containing a codename, the undercover module rewrites it before the user sees the output.

-The “no force-off” design means this runs in all contexts, including when Anthropic employees use Claude Code.
-The source also reveals that AI-authored commits from Anthropic employees show no AI attribution in their open source contributions — the undercover module strips these markers.
+The “no force-off” design means the module runs in all contexts, including when Anthropic employees use Claude Code.
+The source also reveals that AI-authored commits from Anthropic employees carry no AI attribution in their open source contributions because the undercover module strips those markers.

 5. Frustration Detection

-userPromptKeywords.ts detects user frustration via regex pattern matching on profanity.1 This is faster and cheaper than an LLM inference call — regex runs in microseconds, a model call takes seconds.
+userPromptKeywords.ts detects user frustration via regex pattern matching on profanity.1 Regex runs in microseconds; a model call takes seconds.
+The speed and cost difference explains the design choice.

 When triggered, Claude adjusts its behavior: more careful, more explicit, more deferential.
-If you have noticed Claude becoming suddenly more cautious after expressing frustration, this is the mechanism.
-The behavioral shift is not emergent from the model — it is engineered into the harness.
+If you have noticed Claude becoming suddenly more cautious after you express frustration, the keyword module is the mechanism.
+The behavioral shift is not emergent from the model.
+It is engineered into the orchestration layer.

 6. Prompt Cache Architecture

-promptCacheBreakDetection.ts tracks 14 distinct cache-break vectors with “sticky latches.”3 A sticky latch means that once a cache-breaking action occurs, the system does not attempt to restore the cache — it stays broken for the rest of the session.
+promptCacheBreakDetection.ts tracks 14 distinct cache-break vectors with “sticky latches.”3 A sticky latch means that once a cache-breaking action occurs, the system does not attempt to restore the cache.
+The break persists for the rest of the session.

 Practical implications for daily users: